-The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect reported amounts and disclosure of contingent assets and liabilities.
-There have been no significant changes in the critical accounting policies and estimates described in our Annual Report on Form 10-K.
+The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures.
+There have been no significant changes in the significant accounting policies and estimates, except for what is described in note 2 of this quarterly report on Form 10-Q.